-Proposals are requested on the topics of improving and enhancing the nation’s water supply, including evaluation of innovative approaches to water treatment, infrastructure design, retrofitting, maintenance, management, and replacement; evaluation of the dynamics of extreme hydrological events and associated costs; development of methods for better estimation of the physical and economic supply of water; alternative approaches and governance mechanisms for integrated management of ground and surface waters; and the evaluation and assessment of conservation practices.
-Proposals are sought in not only the physical dimensions of supply, but also the role of economics and institutions in water supply and in coping with extreme hydrologic conditions.
-Further information on these priority research issues is in the attached RFP.
+Proposals are requested on the topics of improving and enhancing the nation’s water supply and availability, including (but not limited to) evaluation of innovative approaches to water treatment, infrastructure design, retrofitting, maintenance, management and replacement; exploration and advancement of our understanding of changes in the quantity and quality of water resources; development of methods for better estimation of water supply; development and evaluation of processes and governance mechanisms for integrated surface/ground water management; and evaluation and assessment of the effects of water conservation practices.
+Further information on these priority research issues is in the RFP.

 Any investigator at an institution of higher learning is eligible to apply for a grant through the Water Research Institute (WRI) established under the provisions of the Water Resources Research Act of 1984.
 The Texas Water Resources Institute is Texas' representative WRI.